-18. Correction of Both Underreported and Overreported Amounts
+21. Correction of Both Underreported and Overreported Amounts

-Check the box on line 18 if any correction you entered on lines 7 through 14 and 16 in column 3 reflects both underreported and overreported amounts.
+Check the box on line 21 if any correction you entered on lines 7 through 15 and 17 through 18d in column 3 reflects both underreported and overreported amounts.

 Example: If you had an increase to social security wages of \$1,500 for employee A and a decrease to social security wages of \$500 for employee B, you would enter \$1,000 on line 8, column 3.
 That \$1,000 represents the net change from offsetting corrections.